edsu/inkdroid.org/_posts/2018-07-07-paperwork.md

 It's hard to read Scott's description of govermentality and not think of the archive.
 The archive is often directly associated with state, corporate and institutional power [@Jimerson:2009], sometimes even going back millennia [@Derrida:1996].
-The vast scope of effects of writing and record making/keeping is a major theme in this book, which at a surface level seems to be about archaeology and agriculture.
+The vast scope of effects that writing and record making/keeping have brought about is a major theme in this book, which at a surface level seems to be about archaeology and agriculture.

 Hyperfocusing on the governmentality of archives and record keeping practices actually helps throw into relief aspects of the archive that decenter this